 The annual Reading at the Table series provides an opportunity for members of the IUPUI community to celebrate published books written by IUPUI faculty or staff.
 During each luncheon, the featured author/editor will read from his or her work and open the floor to discussion.
-All programs are held from 11:30 a.m. to 1:00 p.m. at the University Faculty Club Indianapolis located on the 2nd floor of the University Place Conference Center (850 W. Michigan St., Indianapolis, IN 46202) in Room 200.
+All programs are held from 11:30am to 1:00pm at the University Faculty Club Indianapolis located on the 2nd floor of the University Place Conference Center (850 W. Michigan St., Indianapolis, IN 46202) in Room 200.
 Faculty Club members and nonmembers, alike, are welcome to attend the monthly sessions.
 Seating is limited; registration is encouraged.
 Walk-ins will be handled on a first-come, first-served basis—if space is available.
-A buffet lunch can be purchased for $13, which includes tax and gratuity.
-Dessert and beverages (lemonade/iced tea/soft drinks) are extra.
+Purchase of a buffet-style lunch for $13.00 (dessert and soft drinks not included) is required to attend this event.

 To register, visit our Events Page.

 Talking Politics?
 What You Need to Know Before Opening Your Mouth